 It may lead to more treatment options.
 This trial aims to amass a broad pool of data that may help uncover new uses for existing drugs in more cancer types, based on specific abnormalities.

 It is more inclusive.
 Unlike studies with very rigid qualifications for eligibility, this trial is designed to include a wider patient population.
-As a result, TAPUR is learning from the experience of a wider array of cancer patients.
+As a result, the TAPUR Study is learning from the experience of a wider array of cancer patients.

 "This is the future of cancer research," says Dr. Markman.
 "It cannot be overstated how important this trial is.
 It changes the trajectory, the future, the thought processes for how oncologists treat cancer.”